pagkly/Zed/Investopedia3/Modified Internal Rate of Return – MIRR Definition.md

 ## The Difference Between MIRR and FMRR

-The [financial management rate of return](https://www.investopedia.com/terms/f/financial-management-rate-of-return.asp) (FMRR) is a metric most often used to evaluate the performance of a real estate investment and pertains to a [real estate investment trust](https://www.investopedia.com/terms/r/reit.asp) (REIT).
+The [[financial management rate of return]](https://www.investopedia.com/terms/f/financial-management-rate-of-return.asp) (FMRR) is a metric most often used to evaluate the performance of a real estate investment and pertains to a [real estate investment trust](https://www.investopedia.com/terms/r/reit.asp) (REIT).
 The modified internal rate of return (MIRR) improves on the standard internal rate of return (IRR) value by adjusting for differences in the assumed reinvestment rates of initial cash outlays and subsequent cash inflows.
 FMRR takes things a step further by specifying cash outflows and cash inflows at two different rates known as the “safe rate” and the “reinvestment rate.”

 Safe rate assumes that funds required to cover negative cash flows are earning interest at a rate easily attainable and can be withdrawn when needed at a moment’s notice (i.e., within a day of account deposit).
-In this instance, a rate is “safe” because the funds are highly [liquid](https://www.investopedia.com/terms/l/liquidasset.asp) and safely available with minimal risk when needed.
+In this instance, a rate is “safe” because the funds are highly [[liquid]](https://www.investopedia.com/terms/l/liquidasset.asp) and safely available with minimal risk when needed.

 The reinvestment rate includes a rate to be received when positive cash flows are reinvested in a similar intermediate or long-term investment with comparable risk.
-The reinvestment rate is higher than the safe rate because it is not liquid (i.e., it pertains to another investment) and thus requires a higher-risk [discount rate](https://www.investopedia.com/terms/d/discountrate.asp).
+The reinvestment rate is higher than the safe rate because it is not liquid (i.e., it pertains to another investment) and thus requires a higher-risk [[discount rate]](https://www.investopedia.com/terms/d/discountrate.asp).

 ## Limitations of Using MIRR

 The first limitation of MIRR is that it requires you to compute an estimate of the cost of capital in order to make a decision, a calculation that can be subjective and vary depending on the assumptions made.

 As with IRR, the MIRR can provide information that leads to sub-optimal decisions that do not maximize value when several investment options are being considered at once.
-MIRR does not actually quantify the various impacts of different investments in absolute terms; NPV often provides a more effective theoretical basis for selecting investments that are [mutually exclusive](https://www.investopedia.com/terms/m/mutuallyexclusive.asp).
-It may also fail to produce optimal results in the case of [capital rationing](https://www.investopedia.com/terms/c/capitalrationing.asp).
+MIRR does not actually quantify the various impacts of different investments in absolute terms; NPV often provides a more effective theoretical basis for selecting investments that are [[mutually exclusive]](https://www.investopedia.com/terms/m/mutuallyexclusive.asp).
+It may also fail to produce optimal results in the case of [[capital rationing]](https://www.investopedia.com/terms/c/capitalrationing.asp).

 MIRR can also be difficult to understand for people who do not have a financial background.
 Moreover, the theoretical basis for MIRR is also disputed among academics.

 ## Example of How to Use MIRR

 A basic IRR calculation is as follows.
 Assume that a two-year project with an initial outlay of $195 and a cost of capital of 12% will return $121 in the first year and $131 in the second year.
-To find the IRR of the project so that the [net present value (NPV)](https://www.investopedia.com/terms/n/npv.asp) = 0 when _IRR_ = 18.66%:
+To find the IRR of the project so that the [[net present value (NPV)]](https://www.investopedia.com/terms/n/npv.asp) = 0 when _IRR_ = 18.66%:

 NPV\=0\=−195+121(1+IRR)+131(1+IRR)2NPV = 0 = -195 + \\frac{121}{(1 + IRR)} + \\frac{131}{(1+IRR)^2}

-To calculate the MIRR of the project, assume that the positive [cash flows](https://www.investopedia.com/video/play/what-is-cash-flow/) will be reinvested at the 12% cost of capital.
-Therefore, the [future value](https://www.investopedia.com/terms/f/futurevalue.asp) of the positive cash flows when _t_ = 2 is computed as:
+To calculate the MIRR of the project, assume that the positive [[cash flows]](https://www.investopedia.com/video/play/what-is-cash-flow/) will be reinvested at the 12% cost of capital.
+Therefore, the [[future value]](https://www.investopedia.com/terms/f/futurevalue.asp) of the positive cash flows when _t_ = 2 is computed as:

 $121×1.12+$131\=$266.52\\$121\\times 1.12 + \\$131 = \\$266.52

-Next, divide the future value of the cash flows by the [present value](https://www.investopedia.com/video/play/present-value/) of the initial outlay, which was $195, and find the geometric return for two periods.
-Finally, adjust this ratio for the time period using the formula for [MIRR](https://www.investopedia.com/video/play/modified-internal-rate-return-mirr/), given:
+Next, divide the future value of the cash flows by the [[present value]](https://www.investopedia.com/video/play/present-value/) of the initial outlay, which was $195, and find the geometric return for two periods.
+Finally, adjust this ratio for the time period using the formula for [[MIRR]](https://www.investopedia.com/video/play/modified-internal-rate-return-mirr/), given:

 MIRR\=$266.52$1951/2−1\=1.1691−1\=16.91%MIRR = \\frac{\\$266.52}{\\$195}^{1/2} - 1 = 1.1691 - 1 = 16.91\\%